0 Comment

 Measure The Impact Of The Program

-The team should highlight the projected benefits and targeted outcomes of making employee recognition an integral part of HR strategy.
+The team should highlight the projected benefits and targeted outcomes of making employee recognition integral to the HR strategy.

 The focus should be on how the program will impact the business and how it is likely to enhance employee engagement and commitment toward the organization.

-Overall, the significant role of such programs in boosting talent retention rates and building a strong employer brand to attract great talent from the market should also be emphasized.
+Overall, the significant role of such programs in boosting talent retention rates and building a strong employer brand to attract great talent from the market is also critical.

 4. Present a Simple and Effective Recognition Program Design and Implementation Plan